Skip to main content

 Objectives

-This study aims to validate that the information provided by the device increases the true accuracy of healthcare professionals (HCPs) in the diagnosis of multiple dermatological conditions.
+This study aims to validate that the information provided by the device increases the top-1 diagnostic accuracy of healthcare professionals (HCPs) in the assessment of multiple dermatological conditions on a curated image set.

 Acceptance criteria